vinicinhus/botcity-rpa-template/readme.md

 # BotCity RPA Automation Template

 This repository provides a robust template for creating Robotic Process Automation (RPA) bots using the BotCity framework.
-The template includes integration with **BotMaestroSDK**, **Telegram Bot notifications**, detailed logging, and resource tracking for efficient and scalable automation tasks.
+The template includes integration with **BotMaestroSDK**, detailed logging, and resource tracking for efficient and scalable automation tasks.

 ## Features